whatshisusername/UniHelp-deploy/README.md

-# Unihelp
+# UniHelp

-Unihelp is a web application designed to simplify the process of obtaining semester mark sheets.
+UniHelp is a web application designed to simplify the process of obtaining semester mark sheets.
 The application serves two main users: students and the exam department.
 It aims to make the mark sheet management process more efficient, especially for students who cannot physically visit the exam department.

 ## Features